 Okay.
 Interestingly, he is not the Deputy of the Registrar just.
 He has his own separate functions.
 In any rational organizational structure, somebody who's called the Deputy Registrar might be expected to be the person who assists the Registrar in all his functions, but nothing like that here.

 A Deputy Registrar's job is to look after all the sides of the court function process.
-The actual supporting the court themselves.
+The actual supporting the courts themselves.
 From the prison, comes under the Deputy registrar, the language section, translation services, court reporting, archives, court management, defense teams, the provision of basically all immediate support to the court system.